 How does RCI Points work in comparison to RCI Weeks?
 While RCI Points are a great way to enjoy this membership, there is another way to experience vacation exchange: RCI Weeks.
 Unlike RCI Points, RCI Weeks work by letting you exchange your timeshare week for a week-long stay at another RCI-affiliated resort.
 Like your timeshare points, when you deposit your timeshare week at your home resort into RCI, it’ll be assigned a Deposit Trading Power (DTP).

-This power is determined based on how popular your timeshare week is.
+This power is based on how popular your timeshare week is.
 So, if your week is at a popular resort during a particularly busy time of the year, you’re more likely to have a high DTP.
 You can then use your DTP to book a stay at an RCI resort with the same value.
 Sadly, you can’t split your week to take shorter vacations.
 As a result, RCI Weeks are a bit less versatile than the points system.

 The Cost of RCI Points and Weeks